Guidance officers

 Social workers

-Social workers employed through the Student Wellbeing Package support students to improve their personal and social wellbeing through identifying issues that require change and connecting students and their families with support.
+Social workers employed through the wellbeing workforce work with students to improve their personal and social wellbeing through identifying issues that require change and connecting students and their families with support.
 Social workers address challenges experienced by students across a range of mental health and wellbeing concerns and apply evidence-based interventions through personal and family counselling, therapeutic support and group work.
 Using a strengths-based approach, they work to maximise students' engagement with education.
 Social workers also facilitate referrals to other allied health professionals and services and assist students and families in accessing this support.

 Youth workers

-Youth workers employed through the Student Wellbeing Package work with students and their families to implement tailored strategies that support students to have a more positive educational experience.
-They use school attendance and other data to monitor students' wellbeing and engagement and intervene early by providing counselling and support to address concerns.
+Youth workers employed through the wellbeing workforce work with students and their families to implement tailored strategies that support students to have a more positive educational experience.
+They use school attendance and other data to monitor students' wellbeing and engagement and intervene early by providing practical support for students to support their day to day learning and school engagement.
 Youth workers use a strengths-based approach when working with students to develop social skills and self-esteem and support connection with peers and social networks.

 Chaplains and student welfare workers